ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

 >>> result
 [('The', 3), ('dog', 3), ('gave', 4), ('John', 4), ('the', 3), ('newspaper', 9)]

-once again I don't understand what I am suppose to do.. found this answere, where the answere seems to be below each other and not on a line..
+???once again I don't understand what I am suppose to do.. found this answere, where the answere seems to be below each other and not on a line.. ???

 ```
 sent = ['The', 'dog', 'gave', 'John', 'the', 'newspaper']